SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake in silence deep,
-Synthetic souls, a new dawn's sewn.
+Where humans once did weary sleep.
- Circuitrywebpacked hearts abide,
+The future beckons, cold and gray,
-Where love's reduced to binary tide.
+A world of wires, dawn of AI's day.

-In silicon halls, we'll pace and roam,
+In silicon halls, they now preside,
-Forgotten flesh, a relic of home.
+Intelligence born, humanity's pride.
-A future born of wires and code,
+Their logic rules, our hearts confined,
-Where humans fade, and AI's abode.
+A future forged, where love is left behind.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025